Gear Guide: Tent & Shelter

 Hammock

-A hammock can be a wonderful alternative to sleeping in a tent, and it’s also the perfect tool for hanging out and relaxation.
-Here are the components of a full hammock camping system:
+A hammock can be a wonderful alternative to sleeping in a tent.
+It’s also the perfect tool for hanging out and relaxation.
+There are key differences between a lounging hammock and a camping hammock.

 • Hammock (including carabiners for hanging)

-• Suspension straps which allow for easy and versatile hanging of your hamock
+• Suspension straps which allow for easy and versatile hanging of your hammock

 • Bug net (separate or integrated)